Kong/docs.konghq.com/TECHNICAL-WRITING-GUIDE.md

 Will this document or update help users to understand a new concept, set up something from scratch, or answer a question?

-Writers and editors for Kong docs should strive to cover their topic throughly and succinctly.
-The goal is to help users accomplish a task from start to finish or learn something rather than just copy and pasting bits of code.
-Documentation should also help guide users to other relevant documentation or resources.
+Writers and editors for Kong docs should strive to cover their topic thoroughly and succinctly.
+The goal is to help users accomplish a task from start to finish or learn something rather than just copy and paste bits of code.
+Documentation should also help guide users to other relevant pages or resources.

-**3 - Is it true?**
+**3. Is it true?**

-Kong documentation should be technically correct and contain enough detail to provide users with the correct context.
+Kong documentation should be technically accurate and contain enough detail to provide users with the correct context.
 Before publishing, writers should have other contributors review and verify the technical accuracy of a document.
-This ensure that users will be able to follow a doc from start to finish.
+This process ensures that users will be able to follow a doc from start to finish.

 ## Types of Documentation and Structure

-Kong docs contain four “types” of documentation
+Kong docs contain four types of documentation

 ### Reference documentation